 With a strategic location in the Middle East – sharing borders with Israel, Saudi Arabia, Syria and Iraq – Jordan is home to one the oldest continuously inhabited cities in the world.
 It is also one of the most popular expat destinations in the region.
 It is also rather beautiful, with the stark and rocky desert scapes of the northern Arabian peninsula complementing the old-world charm of much of the country's architecture perfectly.

 Phosphate mines in southern Jordan have made the country one of the world’s largest producers and exporters of this mineral, while agricultural produce is another large contributor to the economy.
-There are also many international software and hardware IT companies present in the capital, Amman, which is the national and regional hub in communications, transport, education and investment.
-Consequently, most expats living in Jordan are located in Amman.
+Besides mining, oil and gas, expats tend to work for international companies in IT, communications, transport and investment, while some teach English.

 Jordan has a high literacy rate and the government views education as a priority.
 The language of instruction at local schools is Arabic, and expats seeking to continue their children’s education from home will be pleased to know that there are a number of international schools in Jordan, catering for a variety of different nationalities.
 These are mostly located in Amman.

 Climate in Jordan

 Jordan has a Mediterranean-style climate with hot summers and wet winters.
 Expats expecting year-round sizzling temperatures may be surprised to learn that the country does experience colder temperatures too, not to mention rain and even a bit of snow in the winter months.
 However, those who enjoy sunshine can rest assured that such conditions are very much the exception, and Jordan is by and large a warm and sunny country.

 Jordan will be what an expat makes of it.
 It could be a wonderful adventure and an enriching experience for an expat family who are open to new ways of life and cultural differences.
 It's also a great base from which to travel internationally.